 Construction-related GHG emissions are a one-time release and are, therefore, not typically expected to generate a significant contribution to global climate change, as global climate change is inherently a cumulative effect that occurs over a long period of time and is quantified on a yearly basis.
-As no development or construction is being proposed as part of the project, construction GHG emissions are not expected to be a cumulatively considerable contribution to global climate change.
+As the only development being proposed as part of the project is the grading required for the realignment of the existing road, construction GHG emissions are not expected to be a cumulatively considerable contribution to global climate change.
 Any potential impacts would be less than significant.

-Finding: For the Greenhouse Gas Emissions category, there would be no significant adverse environmental effect as a result of the project.
+FINDING: For this greenhouse gas emissions category, there would be no significant adverse environmental effect as a result of the project.
 Any potential impacts would be less than significant.